sesam-io/ais-integration/README.rst

 The "complete" Sesam configuration can be found in the subfolder ``sesam-config``.
 I will include snippets of this config along the way to explain what's going on.

-Before you can start pushing data into Sesam, you will need to set ut a HTTP endpoint pipe connected to a dataset:
+Before you can start pushing data into Sesam, you will need to set up a HTTP endpoint pipe connected to a dataset:

 ::